c-elliott96/hackernews/README.md

   would like to come back to DB/cache optimization after I get a v0 application completed.

+* [2024-06-26 Wed]

+  I added the story rank functionality.
+Now, stories in `/news` display the story's rank from HackerNews' `/topstories` resource.

+  I also added the `More` button to load the next set of stories.
+This works by incrementing the `p` query param and making a `get` request to `/news`.
+A
+  caveat: the resource we rely on only returns the top 500 stories.
+Page 16 of this list (in ranges of 30) ends at 480, so loading page 17 would attempt to load 481 - 510.
+I should add logic to the controller to truncate the results if we're at the end.

 ---

 I am using [GFM](https://github.github.com/gfm/) as the markdown specification